jkomoros/prompt-garden/README.md

 Run the command `npm run build`.

+Run `node tools/garden/main.js`.
+This will run the default '' seed.

+You can also select a different seed by running `node tools/garden/main.js --seed input-prompt`.
+You can change `input-prompt` to be any seed.

+You can also execute remote seeds from the command line: `node tools/garden/main.js --seed https://raw.githubusercontent.com/jkomoros/prompt-garden/main/seeds/example-basic.json#hello-world`

-Install the package `npm install -g .` .
+You can also install the command: by running `npm install -g .` .
 This makes it available as `garden` instead of `node tools/garden/main.js`.

 Run `garden`.
-You can pick a non-default seed to grow by running `garden --seed SEED_ID`
+You can pick a non-default seed to grow by running `garden --seed SEED_ID`.

+Ready to build your own prompts?
+Copy `seeds/example-basic.json` and then start tinkering with the definitions.
+If you use VSCode, it will give you autocompletion hints for differnt properties and validation errors.

 ### Making your own seed packet